mathgladiator/roslin/SPEC.md

 ## Assets

 The root field "assets" is an object providing a mapping of names (i.e. asset ids) to assets which the system can pre-load.
-An asset is an object with a required "url" string field, and "url" represents a file like an image, movie, svg, audio, nine-path image, etc. The "url" identifies the location of the asset's resource and may point to an online resource via HTTP or a local resource.
+An asset is an object with a required "url" string field, and "url" represents a file like an image, movie, svg, audio, nine-path image, etc. The "url" identifies the location of the asset's resource and may point to an online resource via HTTP or a local resource (using relative pathing).
 For convenience, an optional top level field called "search" provides an array to provide the runtime a path to search for the resources.
 The "url" must contain an extension to indicate the nature (image, animation, movie, audio) of the resource.

-Beyond mapping asset ids to files, the asset object is opportunity to provide parameters on how that particular asset is to be used.
+Beyond mapping asset ids to files, the asset object is an opportunity to provide parameters on how that particular asset is to be used.
 For example, a nine-patch image requires four integer values as to how to slice the image up to scale.
-Similarly, a set of assets may share a file with different parameters so tile-maps and tile-assets may be used.
+Similarly, a set of assets may share a file with different parameters so tile-maps and an image atlas may be used.

 ### 'assets' example